Course Details

 Prerequisites & Supplies

 Dogs should be able to comfortably find multiple hides in novel locations in order to take full advantage of this course.
+I can accomodate the newer handler and dog who can comfortably work multiple hides all the way up through Summit level teams.
+Complexity to setups can be added through complexity of search area, air flow, etc.

-Equipment will include Containers.
+Equipment will include Containers for some setups.

 Sample Lecture